OSE3Sandbox/openshiftv3-workshop/ops1-storage.md

 ```
 NAME                     TYPE
-cns-standard (default)   kubernetes.io/glusterfs
+standard (default)       kubernetes.io/glusterfs
 gluster-fast             kubernetes.io/glusterfs
 gluster-slow             kubernetes.io/glusterfs
 ```

-In this environment, cns-standard is set as the default storage class.
+In this environment, standard is set as the default storage class.
 The default storage class is use when no specific type of storage is requested.

 Look at each storage class:

-* oc describe storageclass cns-standard
+* oc describe storageclass standard

 ```
 storageclass.beta.kubernetes.io/is-default-class=true